 During her free time, Erin enjoys playing piano, reading fantasy fiction, playing pinochle with her extended family, discussing movies with friends, and bookbinding.

 As a college student, she understands the great need for guidance in pursuing God’s unique call on an individual’s life.
-She is excited to work for an organization that facilitates helping students learn not just about future career opportunities, but also about how to best serve God in their unique situation.
+She is excited to work for an organization that facilitates helping students learn not just about future career opportunities, but also about how to best serve God in their unique situation now.

 Besides working for Opus and being a full-time student, Emily enjoys volleyball, playing the cello, watching movies, and traveling.